lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

     The editor should display the following content corresponding to **create.lmp**

-These lines are used to define the most basic parameters, including the atom, bond, and angle styles, as well as interaction potential.
+These lines are used to define the most basic parameters, including the atom, bond, and angle styles, as well as the non-bonded interaction potential.
 Here, ``lj/cut/tip4p/long`` imposes a Lennard-Jones potential with a cut-off at :math:`12\,\text{Å}` and a long-range Coulomb potential.
 The parameters ``O``, ``H``, ``O-H``, and ``H-O-H`` correspond